ethoms/netdrive-connector/README.rst

 Packaging Notes
 ~~~~~~~~~~~~~~~

-I'm always willing to assist in packaging for as many distros as possible.
+- I'm always willing to assist in packaging for as many distros as possible.
 Create
   an 'Issue' if you need assistance from me.

-*WARNING:* The webdav connection script 'add-webdav-connector' will turn the setuid
-bit on /usr/bin/mount.davfs

-Subject to the distribution and it's fuse, davfs2, sshfs packages, a user may need
+- Subject to the distribution and it's fuse, davfs2, sshfs packages, a user may need
   adding to additional groups (fuse, davfs/davfs2 etc.).
 In Slackware, only the davfs2
   group is required.

-An ssh-askpass program should be installed and configured to work with sshfs.
+- An ssh-askpass program should be installed and configured to work with sshfs.

-At some point in the operation of adding/removing connections, a temporary
+- At some point in the operation of adding/removing connections, a temporary
   script is placed in /tmp and given execute permission.
 After use it is deleted.
   A regular user will need permissions to do this.
+- *WARNING: The webdav connection script 'add-webdav-connector' will turn the setuid
+  bit on /usr/bin/mount.davfs*

 Dependencies
 ~~~~~~~~~~~~

-- *python* v2.7 or above (not python 3)
+- **python** v2.7 or above (not python 3)
-- *PyQt4* v4.8 or above (python-qt4 on debian based distros)
+- **PyQt4** v4.8 or above (python-qt4 on debian based distros)
-- *ssh-askpass*, or a variant of.
+- **ssh-askpass**, or a variant of.
 Tested with *x11-ssh-askpass*.
-- *expect* (version 5.x or above should be OK)
+- **expect** (version 5.x or above should be OK)
-- *fuse*
+- **fuse**
-- *sshfs* (*sshfs-fuse*) v2.4 or above recommended
+- **sshfs** (*sshfs-fuse*) v2.4 or above recommended
-- *davfs2* v1.4.6 or above recommended
+- **davfs2** v1.4.6 or above recommended
-- *openssh-client*
+- **openssh-client**
-- *awk, grep, ls, cut, chown, cat, chmod, sed, uname, who*
+- awk, grep, ls, cut, chown, cat, chmod, sed, uname, who

 *Note: Either davfs2 or sshfs are not required if that connection type is unused.*